pauly-g/OE-Game/docs/RADIO_FEATURE.md

 - Music files are located in the `public/game/Music/OE-Radio` directory
 - Track data and lyrics are stored in `musicData.ts` for easy management
 - The audio element is handled separately from the UI to allow background playback
-- The player features a Winamp-inspired UI with custom styling
-- The 'VT323' Google Font is used for authentic LCD-style text display
+- The player uses the "Press Start 2P" Google Font for authentic 8-bit typography
 - The audio element continues playing even when the UI is closed (background audio)
+- The player's layout is designed to be more horizontal than vertical

 ## Future Enhancements